jimmcguffinus/resumaker-next/resumaker-source-code.md

         }
       } catch (e) {
         console.error('Failed to load saved data:', e);
-        // If parsing fails, keep the sample data
+        // If parsing fails, keep the default data
       }
     }
-    // If no saved data or invalid data, keep the sample data }, []);
+    // If no saved data or invalid data, keep the default data }, []);

   useEffect(() => {